manta-innovations/manta-innovations.github.io/_pages/about.md

 image: assets/images/about/author.jpg
 ---

-A highly technical Software Engineer specializing in Big Data, Machine Learning, and Cloud Architecture.
+Hi I'm Joel, the owner of Manta Innovations Ltd.

-I am driven by interesting challenges and constantly seek to further my own skills in areas of interest including Big Data, Machine Learning, Neural Networks, Distributed Computing, Computer Vision, AI, IoT, Serverless Infrastructure, and more.
-I am an advocate of clean code and functional design principles and hold myself and those I work with to the highest of standards.
+I'm a Software Engineer specializing in Big Data, Machine Learning, and Cloud Architecture.

-Having worked within both large and small organisations, I am now building out Manta Innovations Ltd as a software consultancy and looking for friendly clients with interesting problems that we can assist with solving.
+Having worked within both large and small organisations, in 2018 I took the opportunity to start up Manta Innovations Ltd, and am now building it out as a software consultancy and looking for friendly clients with interesting problems that we can assist with solving.

 While I strongly believe in choosing the correct languages and tools to solve the problem at hand, there are a number of languages I look to utilise, which based on my experience and expertise I have identified as best tools